tejashwi54/oibsip_task3/README.md

 Feel free to fork this repository, improve the model, and submit pull requests!

 ## License
-This project is open-source and available under the **MIT License**.
+This project is open-source and you are welcome to make changes as per your choice.